rome/tools/website/src/pages/cli.md

   If Rome can't find the configuration, it will attempt to use the current working directory.
 If no current working directory can't be found, Rome won't use the VCS integration, and a diagnostic will be emitted
 - **`    --files-max-size`**=_`NUMBER`_ &mdash;
   The maximum allowed size for source code files in bytes.
-Files above this limit will be ignored for performance reason.
+Files above this limit will be ignored for performance reasons.
 Defaults to 1 MiB
 - **`    --files-ignore-unknown`**=_`<true|false>`_ &mdash;
   Tells Rome to not emit diagnostics when handling files that doesn't know
 - **`    --indent-style`**=_`<tab|space>`_ &mdash;